CausaLM: Causal Model Explanation Through Counterfactual Language Models: Data

 When evaluating a trained classification model, we usually have access to a test-set, consisting of manually labeled examples that the model was not trained on, and can hence be used for evaluation.
 Estimating causal effects is often harder in comparison, as we do not have access to the ground truth.
 In the case of causal inference, we can generally only identify effects if our assumptions on the data-generating process, such as those presented in Figure \ref{fig:cg-example}, hold.
 This means that at the core of our causal model explanation paradigm is the availability of a causal graph that encodes our assumptions about the world.
 Notice, however, that non-causal explanation methods that do not make assumptions about the world are prone to finding arbitrary correlations, a problem that we are aiming to avoid with our method.

 To allow for ground-truth comparisons and to spur further research on causal inference in NLP, we propose here four cases where causal effects can be estimated.
 In three out of those cases, we have constructed datasets with counterfactual examples so that the causal estimators can be compared to the ground truth.
 We start here by introducing the datasets we created and discuss the choices made in order to allow for proper evaluation.
-In Section \ref{sec:tasks} we present the tasks for which we estimate the causal effect on and the experiments we conduct, all using these datasets.~\footnote{Our datasets are available at: \url{https://www.kaggle.com/amirfeder/causalm}.}
+Section \ref{subsec:sentiment_reviews} describes the sentiment analysis data with the \textit{Adjectives} and \textit{Topics} concepts, while Section \ref{subsec:eeec} describes the EEEC dataset for mood classification with the \textit{Gender} and \textit{Race} concepts.
+Section \ref{sec:tasks} presents the tasks for which we estimate the causal effect, and the resulting experiments.~\footnote{Our datasets are available at: \url{https://www.kaggle.com/amirfeder/causalm}.}